What is Jet lag?

 To help your body sleep and adjust to the time change, you should take Circadin (melatonin) at bed time on the first day you arrive in your new location.

-Circadin (melatonin) is available to order from Medicine Direct after an online consultation with a doctor.
+Circadin (melatonin) 2mg tablets are available to order from Medicine Direct after an online consultation with a doctor.

 Our pharmacists and prescribers follow NICE guidelines when prescribing Jet Lag treatments.